stormpath/stormpath-documentation/source/reference.rst

 Email Templates
 ^^^^^^^^^^^^^^^

-This resource defines the contents of the password reset and password reset success emails.
+This resource defines the contents of emails that are sent as part of the account creation and password reset flows.

 **EmailTemplate URL**